Graduate School Prizes and Awards

 The competitive process varies with each award.
 In some instances, a department or the dean of the Graduate School determines the recipient; in others, the Graduate School Honors and Awards Committee evaluates departmental nominations.
 These prizes and awards are made annually.
 Many are given during Convocation.

-For more complete information about these awards, please contact the Office of Academic and Student Life, the Office of the Dean at 6 Washington Square North, or the individual departments.
+For more complete information about these awards, please contact the Office of Academic and Student Affairs, the Office of the Dean at 6 Washington Square North, or the individual departments.

 THE DEAN ’S PREDOCTORAL SUMMER FELLOWSHIPS